ManifoldScholar/manifold-docusaurus/docs/backend/projects.md

 ## Metadata

-The **Metadata** panel provides a means to input metadata that applies to the Project as whole and which will render in the Metadata content block.
-Metadata associated with individual Texts or Resources is controlled in those respective sections: [Texts](../backend/texts.md), [Resources](../backend/resource.md).
+The **Metadata** sidebar provides an array of metadata fields, based on [DublinCore](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/), which apply to the Project as whole and display in the [Metadata content block](../backend/projects.md#metadata-block).

-Project Metadata entered in this view will is included in the BagIt archive when a Project is exported (see [Exports](../backend/projects.md#exports)).

-All of the Metadata fields support formatting with the exception of **DOI**.
+*All* of the metadata fields in this view support Markdown formatting with the exception of the **DOI** field.

 For detailed definitions of each metadata field, see the [Metadata reference section](../backend/metadata.md).

+Project Metadata entered in this view is included in the BagIt archive when a Project is exported.
+See the [Exports](../backend/projects.md#exports) section for more about how to export content for digital preservation.

+Metadata can also be associated with individual Texts or Resources.
+See the [Texts](../backend/texts.md#metadata) and [Resources](../backend/resource.md#metadata) sections to better understand how metadata works for those elements.

 ## Exports